-Geostationary satellites, such as Multi-functional Transport Satellites (MTSAT), orbit the Earth over the equator at a height of approximately 36,000 km.
-They complete one orbit every 24 hours so that their period is synchronised with that of the Earth's rotation about its own axis.
-This ensures that geostationary satellites remain over the same location above the equator allowing frequent imaging of a given region of Earth's surface and atmosphere.
-A number of geostationary satellites are positioned around the globe for continuous global coverage.
+Geostationary satellites, such as Himawari-8, orbit the Earth over the equator at a height of approximately 35 800 km.
+They complete one orbit every 24 hours, in sync with the Earth's rotation about its own axis.
+This ensures that geostationary satellites remain over the same location above the equator, allowing frequent imaging of a given region of Earth's surface and atmosphere.
+A number of geostationary satellites are positioned around the globe for continuous coverage.

 Imaging capabilities of geostationary satellites vary based on model and age.
-Baseline capabilities include imaging in the visible and infrared part of the spectrum, commonly at a resolution of 1 km and 4 km, respectively.
-Due to the nature of its orbit, a geostationary satellite is capable of scanning almost an entire hemisphere, though geometrical considerations constrain useful images to 70° of latitude or longitude in each direction from the sub-satellite point (the point on the equator directly below the satellite).
-Geostationary satellites can be disadvantaged by their high orbital paths leading to lower spatial resolution, however advances in imaging technology are mitigating this issue.
+Baseline capabilities include imaging in the visible and infrared parts of the spectrum, commonly at a resolution of 1 km and 4 km (respectively), but Japan’s Advanced Himawari Imager records visible images at 0.5–2 km resolution.
+Due to the nature of its orbit, a geostationary satellite is capable of scanning the Earth to 70° of latitude or longitude in each direction from the sub-satellite point (the point on the equator directly below the satellite).

 Polar orbiting satellites

-Polar orbiting satellites pass over the poles at a height of approximately 850km.
+Polar orbiting satellites pass over the Earth’s poles at a height of approximately 700–850 km.
 Each satellite follows a nearly fixed orbit while the Earth rotates beneath.
 Additionally, polar orbiting satellites tend to be placed in a sun-synchronous orbit, which means that the satellite flies over any given location on Earth at a set local time.

 The areas scanned by each pass (swath) are nearly adjacent at the equator on consecutive passes.
 Further pole-wards the passes progressively overlap.
-Imaging sensors carried on-board these satellites generally have a swath width of about 2600km and by completing 14 orbits a day one satellite can provide an almost complete coverage of the globe twice a day.
-The radiometer points continuously at the Earth and images are built up by a mirror on the satellite scanning from side to side at right angles to the orbit path.
+Imaging sensors carried on-board these satellites generally have a swath width of about 2600 km, and by completing 14 orbits per day one satellite can provide an almost complete coverage of the globe twice a day.
+The instrument on the satellite points continuously at the Earth, and images are built up by a mirror on the satellite scanning from side to side at right angles to the orbital path.

-One of the main benefits of polar orbiting satellites is that due to their low Earth orbit, the cost of their payload is more affordable than that of geostationary satellites, hence polar orbiting satellites tend to have a wider variety of equipment on board.
-While this may change over time with technological advances, their other benefit is that they deliver frequent coverage of polar regions, areas not visible from geostationary satellites.
+One of the main benefits of polar orbiting satellites is that, due to their low-Earth orbit, the cost of their payload is more affordable than that of geostationary satellites.
+Hence polar orbiting satellites tend to have a wider variety of equipment on board.
+Their other benefit is that they deliver frequent coverage of polar regions—areas not visible from geostationary satellites.

 With access to Japanese, American, Chinese and European meteorological satellites, Australia is well served by regular imagery to support operations and research of national weather services like the Bureau of Meteorology.
 China, Europe, Japan, and the USA are to be congratulated on their contributions to global free exchange of meteorological data.
-In particular, MTSAT represents a significant contribution by Japan to the space-based observations part of the World Meteorological Organization's Global Observing System and data is made freely available for common good.
+In particular, Himawari-8 represents a significant contribution by Japan to the space-based observations part of the World Meteorological Organization's Global Observing System, with data made freely available for common good.

-In order to access this meteorological data the Bureau of Meteorology has satellite data reception sites at Melbourne, Darwin and Perth, as well as Casey and Davis stations in Antarctica.
-These stations provide national coverage of imagery and processed products such as solar radiation, sea surface temperatures, vegetation indicies, grassland curing, atmospheric motion vectors, volcanic ash, and atmospheric profiles of temperature and relative humidity.
+In order to access this meteorological data the Bureau of Meteorology has high bandwidth internet, as well as satellite data reception sites at Melbourne, Darwin and Perth, as well as Casey and Davis stations in Antarctica.
+Himawari-8 data also reach the Bureau via a dedicated fibre-optic line from Japan, and a cloud-based internet service.
+Together, the internet and ground stations provide national coverage of imagery and processed products such as solar radiation, sea surface temperatures, vegetation indices, grassland curing, atmospheric motion vectors, volcanic ash, and atmospheric profiles of temperature and relative humidity.
 These products support the Bureau's analysis and forecasting service, and also provide data for more detailed studies of climate and climate related disciplines.
-While all five stations are operated by the Bureau, the Perth station is owned by the Western Australian Satellite Technology and Applications Consortium (WASTAC), which is a consortium involving:
+While all five ground stations are operated by the Bureau, the Perth station is owned by the Western Australian Satellite Technology and Applications Consortium (WASTAC), which comprises:

 Each reception site consists of one or more satellite antennas that receive data either in L-band or X-band region of the electromagnetic spectrum.
 The signals are processed by computers on site and the ingested satellite data is distributed to locations around Australia, as well as to partners worldwide.